gtom1984/quickdrawwithspeech/README.md

 This will require a Google Cloud account to access the APIs.
 This script works fine with the standard environment variable keys.

 Then download **quickdrawwithspeech.py** and run it.
-A canvas should appear and it will draw scene when you speak.
+A canvas should appear and it will draw a simple scene when you speak.